Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

-A bright gold spot on the thorax of the Gold-Backed Snipe Fly draws immediate attention to this big fly.
+A bright gold spot on the back of the Gold-backed Snipe Fly garners instant attention to this big and shimmery fly.

 It has a look of a wasp and is thought to be a predatory insect.
-Females have more robust bodies and space between their eyes.
+Females have more robust bodies than males, and also have space between their eyes.
 Males have larger eyes that are close together and wings that are smokey along the outer edges.
-Both genders are black with five shiny, metallic bands of golden hairs on the abdomen and a metallic gold spot on the near the head.
+Both genders are black with five shiny, metallic bands of golden hairs on the abdomen in addition to the quite obvious metallic gold spot near the head.